spraoi/starter-ui/docs/project-structure.md

 ## [`src/containers/`](https://github.com/spraoi/starter-ui/tree/master/src/containers)

-Container components should:
+Container components should be structured like [components](#src-components).
+They should also:

 - be wrapped with the `<Layout />` component
 - provide data to their children
 - provide data manipulation functions to their children
 - not do anything else

-This gives us the flexibility to have pages (routes) in different variations reuse existing container components.
+This gives us the flexibility to have routes in different variations reuse existing API data related logic.

 ## [`src/images/`](https://github.com/spraoi/starter-ui/tree/master/src/images)